Skip to main content

 So, in the example above, all English translations will be stored inside the locale/en.json file whereas all Latvian translations will go into the locale/lv.json file.

-But what is going to happen to the demo key when the Multiple files per language option is selected?
-After all, we have not assigned this key to any filename.
-Will Lokalise ignore this key?
-No, it will still be exported and stored inside a file called no_filename.json (the file format will depend on the chosen output format):
+But what happens to the demo key when Multiple files per language is selected?
+Since it’s not assigned to any filename, will Lokalise ignore it?
+No, the demo key will still be exported and placed in a file called no_filename.json (the extension depends on the chosen output format).

 Uploading and downloading different file structure patterns

-In this section we'll see how to perform uploading and downloading depending on your file and folder structure.
-Some of these examples use the Lokalise CLI tool, so you might want to install it first.
+In this section, we’ll explore how to upload and download files based on different file and folder structures.
+Some examples use the Lokalise CLI tool, so you may want to install it first.

 Example 1.
 Single file per language